riodelphino/preview.vifm/README.md

-# preview.sh
+# preview.vifm

-A previewing support script for image/video on vifm.
+A previewing script for image/video on vifm.

 ## Features